 Support in response to world events

-When world events affect members of our community, we know how important it is to have the right support, especially for those who are far away from family and friends back home.
+When world events affect members of our community we know how important it is to have the right support.

 We understand that world events can have an impact on many different aspects of our students’ lives and can also sometimes affect good relations between people.
-If you're affected by world events there are many places on campus where you can find support, whether you’re looking for practical help, advice, or someone to talk to.
+If you're affected by world events there are many places at the University where you can find support, whether you’re looking for practical help, advice, or someone to talk to.

-LUU Advice in Leeds University Union building can give: general advice, help with personal, financial and academic issues, advice on group support and solidarity activity, and support for students experiencing harassment or a hate incident.
+LUU’s Help and Support team offer a professional, friendly service and can offer: general advice, help with personal, financial and academic issues, advice on group support and solidarity activity, and support for students experiencing harassment or a hate incident.

 School support team and your personal tutor/supervisor